To become literate means to be able to read and write.

 1 Start with what children know.

 Children come to school knowing a lot about language.
-This is a good starting point and tells the child that what you bring, we value.
+This is a good starting point and tells the child that what they bring, we value.
 Starting our literacy journey from our speech shows children that their speech sounds may be different from that of their friend, but the same letter symbol or symbols represent the same thing.
-It shows that even if how we say speech sounds differ, the spellings remain a constant.
+It shows that even if how we say speech sounds differ, the spellings remain constant.
 Teaching initial sounds first makes their speech visible on the page as we create words using letters and sounds.
 We also develop the skills of segmenting to build and write words, and when we read the words back, we are decoding the words and blending to read.

 2 Work from simple to complex

 In the beginning, working with a few frequent letters helps all learners experience success from the start.
 Students learn that the letters of the alphabet all have a first sound.
 Word building is an effective way to teach initial sounds in the context of words.
 Building simple CVC words links sounds to letters, which builds the essential skills of segmenting and blending.
 A cumulative sequence ensures continuous reinforcement of previously learned letters and sounds.
 Almost all students need repeated practice.
-After the initial code, first consonant digraphs followed by vowel spellings with a good helping of common prefixes and suffixes is a great start.
-Check out my post about why many programs start with the letters SATPIN.

 3 Use decodable texts as a bridge to fluency.